Adriankhl/relativitization/README.md

 * `gdx-android` libgdx gui android launcher, depends on `gdx-core`, `universe`,  `universe-client`, and `universe-server` (very loosely, only manage the server `start()` and `stop()`)

+# Before working with the gui
+There should be a `../relativitization-art/assets` directory

 # Run desktop application
-Make sure `../relativitization-art/assets` exists, then:

 `./gradlew :gdx-desktop:run`

+# Build fat jar
+`./gradlew :gdx-desktop:fatJar`

 # Build Android (debug) apk
-Make sure `../relativitization-art/assets` exists, then:

 `./gradlew :gdx-android:assembleDebug`

 # Generate html doc